MariusGG/bank-tech-test/README.md

 I want to prevent clients from withdrawing more than their balance

 ```
-Including an extra feature to improve user experience:
+Including extra features to improve user experience:

 ```
 As a banking client
 So it is easier for me to deposit and withdraw money
 I want the app to determine the date of my transaction

+As a bank
+To allow only legal tender
+I want the app to only accept deposits or withdrawals to 2 decimal places
 ```